natcap/invest.users-guide/source/wind_energy.rst

    Output power (P) curve of a wind turbine (pitch control type) as a function of wind speed (V) (Modified from Fig.1 in Pallabazzer 2003)

-To provide flexibility for a variety of different turbine types without requiring the user to manually enter in a power curve, we estimate the output power :math:`P` (kW) of a wind turbine using a polynomial modeling approach (Jafarian & Ranjbar 2010):
+To provide flexibility for a variety of different turbine types without requiring the user to manually enter a power curve, we estimate the output power :math:`P` (kW) of a wind turbine using a polynomial modeling approach (Jafarian & Ranjbar 2010):

 .. math:: P(V) = \left\{\begin{array}{ll} 0 & V < V_{cin} \mathrm{\ or\ } V>V_{cout}\\